All Episodes

 Yeah, way faster.

-We've been able to test this because we can get particles on Earth far enough apart that even at the speed of light we could We see a delay in the reaction of the entangled particle, and we're unable to measure any delay.
+Yeah, and so we've been able to test this because we can get particles on Earth far enough apart that even at the speed of light, we could see a delay in the reaction of the entangled particle, and we're unable to measure any delay.

 It's instantaneous.